docarray/docarray/README.md

         )
 ```

-It is not easy on the eye ..., even worse if you need to add one more modality you have to handle all of these tuples etcc
+Not very easy on the eyes if you ask us.
+And even worse, if you need to add one more modality you have to touch every part of your code base, changing the `forward()` return type and make a whole lot of changes downstream from that.

-Let see how it will loooks with DocArray
+So now let's see what the same code looks like with DocArray:

 ```python
 from docarray import DocumentArray, BaseDocument